Yod Calculator

 What a Yod Is and Why It's Called the Finger of God

-A Yod is three planets in a specific geometric circuit: two of them 60° apart (sextile, cooperative), each 150° from a third (quincunx, incompatible).
-The two base planets have a comfortable relationship, but both of them have a hard time integrating with the apex.
+A Yod is three bodies in a specific geometric circuit: two of them 60° apart (sextile, cooperative), each 150° from a third (quincunx, adjustment).
+The two base bodies have a workable relationship, while both ask the apex to integrate something less straightforward.

 Reading the Apex Planet